Five Critical Supply Chain Planning Steps

 Leverage External Partners for More Effective Supply Chain Planning

 As you've probably surmised, supply chain planning is no easy task.
 For some companies, especially smaller ones, it can be advantageous to partner with another organization that can provide expertise in this area.
-This saves the company time and money because it does not necessarily need to invest in the latest analytics technology or hire in-house experts.
-Subcontracting the planning process to a contract manufacturing partner enables you to focus your time and dollars on your core operations.
+This saves the company time and money because it does not necessarily need to invest in the latest supply chain analytics technology or hire in-house experts.
+Subcontracting the strategic planning process to a contract manufacturing partner enables you to focus your time and dollars on your core operations.

 Manufacturing solutions providers, like Jabil, can be a knowledgeable resource about effective supply chain planning.
 After years of working in the field, they typically have experience with a wide variety of supply chains and know what does and does not work.